jbostoen/iTop-custom-extensions/web/extensions/jb-crab/readme.md

 There's also a (currently) standalone script to import that data into iTop, so you can link Crab Addresses to certain classes.

-## Important notes
-* This extension requires jb-geom-pro.
-* This extension requires php-cURL
+This extension requires jb-geom.
-* The cron job may disturb other cron jobs, since it runs for a long time because it downloads a large file and processes the dataset.
-Schedule at night.

 ## Cookbook

 XML:
-- create new classes: CrabCity, CrabStreet and CrabAddress
+- create new classes CrabStreet and CrabAddress

 PHP:
-- how to implement a cron job process in iTop (iScheduledProcess)
-- using DBObjectSearch and DBObjectSet to fetch data
+- make sure ContactMethod follows certain rules.
+Warning if necessary, strip unnecessary parts where needed

 ## License
 https://www.gnu.org/licenses/gpl-3.0.en.html